 Well-drained sandy to sandy loam soils are best for sweet potato, either bedding or production.
 Avoid heavy soils and soils that will stand water for more than 24 hr.
-Avoid excessive amount of organic matter (such as fields just broken from hay or pastures).
-Soils with high levels of organic matter may promote scurf.
-Use long rotations with grains and soybean to decrease the incidence of soil-borne diseases.
+Avoid excessive amounts of organic matter (such as fields just broken from hay or pastures).
+Soils with high levels of organic matter may promote scurf, and fields previously in hay/pasture/turf may be infested with high populations of Asian beetle larvae.
+Use long rotations with grains and soybeans to decrease the incidence of soil-borne diseases.
 Avoid fields with high nematode populations and those that had sweet potato in the past two years.
 Test the soil for nematodes and fertility.
 Optimum soil pH is 5.8-6.2.
 If lime is needed, apply it several months before planting.
 All P and K can be applied before planting.
 Apply half of the recommended N before planting (broadcast or band) and apply the rest at layby when vines start to run.